 What can be done for Horner's syndrome?

-Nothing can be done for Horner's syndrome until the underlying cause is diagnosed.
+The management of Horner's syndrome entails understanding the underlying cause and excluding the serious ones.
 Treatment then depends on this underlying cause and might include:

 - Surgery, chemotherapy or radiation (for cancer)